Stellantis/stellantis.github.io/_webportal-tutorials-advanced/06Selecting your MQTT Publishing Topic.md

 type: tutorial advanced
 ---

-# Managing Backend
+# MANAGING BACKEND

-# Selecting your MQTT Publishing Topic
+# SELECTING YOUR MQTT PUBLISHING TOPIC

 To communicate with your application you need to indicate whom to publish your message to.